 If your pipes are not insulated properly, you will find that the water will vary depending on the current air temperature.
 This can also cause frozen pipes, where you find no hot water comes out at all.
 Adding insulation to your pipes can help with varying temperature differences.

 Listen and watch to see if your water heater is recharging after a large amount of hot water is used.
 Running a hot bath or taking a long shower can use up the hot water in the tank.
 It may take your hot water anywhere from 30 minutes to an hour to recharge.
 If your system is taking a long time to recharge it may be getting to the end of its life, or there may be another problem that it is worth calling a professional plumber for.

-If you are not confident dealing with a hot water system on your own, call American Mechanical for 24 hour emergency plumbing services in Virginia Beach.
+If your hot water isn't getting hot enough and you are not confident dealing with a hot water system on your own, call American Mechanical for 24 hour emergency plumbing services in Virginia Beach.